checkmarx-ts/CxUtils/CxFlowDemoInstance/README.md

 For example, if it was neccessary to make a configuration named "mypoc", a copy of `application-general.yml` can be made with the name `application-mypoc.yml`.
 The configuration option `mypoc` can be provided as an argument to one of the execution powershell scripts (described later in this document).

-In the `application-general.yml` file, there are several configuration fields with `# TODO:` comments that must be configured prior to executing cx-flow.
+In the `application-general.yml` file, there are several configuration fields with `# TODO:` comments that must be configured prior to executing Cx-Flow.
 For a simple demonstration environment, the other configuration options can be left unmodified.

 ## Step 2: Run the Cx-Flow and Jira Server Containers